sdpkjc/abcdrl/docs/run.en.md

 # Run 🏃

-After the dependency is installed, you can run the algorithm file directly.
+After dependencies are installed, you can run the algorithm file directly.

 ```bash
 python abcdrl/dqn.py \